 - Cover the dough and keep it aside for 30-45 minutes.

-- Once the dough is ready, divide the dough into equal small lemon sized ball, balls need not be smooth.
+- Divide the dough into equal small lemon sized ball, balls need not be smooth.

 - Make an indentation (not a hole but press it) in the centre with your thumb